 On June 2, 2016, the Company acquired the rights to the Huilacollo epithermal property in the Tacna province of southern Peru, which is comprised of 2,000 hectares of intense hydrothermal alteration.
 The rights were acquired through an option agreement (the "Huilacollo Option") with a local Peruvian company, Inversiones Sol S.A.C., under which the Company may acquire 100% interest (subject to a 1.5% NSR on precious metals buyable for US\$2.5 million and a 2.5% NSR on base metals buyable for US\$7.0 million) through a combination of work expenditures and cash payments as outlined in the table below.
-As of May 11, 2019, the Company had completed US\$4.5 million of work expenditures under the Huilacollo Option and thus did not satisfy the accumulated work expenditure requirement of US\$5.0 million at that date.
-As permitted by the Huilacollo Option, the Company instead made a cash payment of US\$258,000 equal to 50% of the shortfall at the due date to keep the option in good standing.
+To date the Company has completed US\$4.5 million of work expenditures under the Huilacollo Option and thus did not satisfy the accumulated work expenditure requirement of US\$5.0 million before the May 11, 2019 deadline.
+As permitted by the Huilacollo Option, the Company instead made a cash payment of \$258 equal to 50% of the shortfall at the due date to keep the option in good standing.